U.S. senators seek review of lead in military housing, citing Reuters

 The amendment would be part of a larger defense bill, the 2019 Department of Defense Appropriations Act, currently on the Senate floor.
 Under the amendment, the GAO would have a year to complete its report and submit it to Congress.

-Last week, four of the senators proposing this amendment wrote to the Secretary of the Army demanding actihere and answers to address lead hazards.
+Last week, four of the senators proposing this amendment wrote to the Secretary of the Army demanding action and answers to address lead hazards.
 The Army said it is "committed to providing a safe and secure environment on all of our installations."

 Editing by Ronnie Greene.